decentral1se/calibrestekje/docs/source/examples.rst

 Unfortunately, there is no "create new database command" (AFAIK) and therefore it is required to run this magical incantation that is hard to remember.
-Afterwards, you'll have a new ``mytestcalibredb/metadata.db`` file which you can start to work with.
+Afterwards, you'll have a new ``mytestcalibredb/metadata.db`` empty database which you can start to work with.

-Please see the :ref:`limitations` documentation for understanding what Calibrestekje can't do right now.

 Initialising a new session
 --------------------------